 Fans of big underwater life won’t be disappointed, though.
 Whale sharks are known to visit the island between February-April and August-October.
 Wreck lovers must not miss the El Aguila.

 If liveaboard travel is more your style, the Roatán Aggressor allows you to explore the best of both Roatán and Utila.
-This includes offshore sites Coco’s Sea Mount and Cayos Cochinos, which are considered some of the best sites in the area but aren’t usually covered by land-based operators.
+This includes offshore sites Coco’s Sea Mount and Cayos Cochinos.
+These are considered some of the best sites in the area but aren’t usually covered by land-based operators.

 Cozumel is an island located to the east of Playa del Carmen on the coast of Mexico.
 It offers dive sites for all experience levels, with crystal visibility down to the depths of stunning walls.